-Interview with [name] how she convinced one client to blog up their website and start over
+Interview with [name] about how she convinced one client to blog up their website and start over.

-Each episode should have its own page (URL) with the following:
+Each episode should have its page (URL) with the following:

-- Well structured with HTML markup (H2 and H3s) and have a link to the audio transcript as well as links to useful tips and tools mentioned during the podcast episode.
-It should have an optimized URL, title and meta description.
-The on-page copy should mention any topics that you want to appear for (this includes your overall topic, the interviewee and any brands mentioned during the episode).
+- It should have well-structured HTML markup (H2 and H3s) and has a link to the audio transcript.
+Ideally, it has links to helpful tips and tools mentioned during the podcast episode.
+It should have an optimized URL, title, and meta description.
+The on-page copy should mention any topics for which you want to appear.

 - Episode length